 IF YOU OWN OR LEASE OR PREVIOUSLY OWNED, PURCHASED, OR LEASED CERTAIN TOYOTA SIENNA VEHICLES, YOU COULD GET BENEFITS FROM A CLASS ACTION SETTLEMENT.

 On June 4, 2019, the Court held the Final Fairness Hearing.
 On June 10, 2019, the Court issued its Final Order and Final Judgment approving the settlement.
-While the settlement is in its appeal period, the Customer Confidence Program is being implemented to the Class, subject to the terms and conditions of the Settlement Agreement.
+No appeals were filed and the settlement is now final and is being fully implemented, subject to the terms and conditions of the Settlement Agreement.

 There is a proposed Settlement that has been preliminarily approved by the Court in a class action lawsuit against Toyota Motor Corporation, Toyota Motor North America, Inc., Toyota Motor Sales, U.S.A., Inc., Toyota Motor Engineering & Manufacturing North America, Inc., Toyota Motor Manufacturing, Indiana, Inc. (“Toyota”) concerning certain Toyota Sienna vehicles.
 If you are included in the Settlement you have legal rights and options and deadlines by which you must exercise them.